itDaru/green-onion/README.md

 ## License 📜

-This project is open-source and distributed under the MIT License.
-Check out the LICENSE file for all the details!
+This project is open-source and distributed under the GNU GPL v3.0 License.